wbbradley/ace/README.md

 ### Encapsulation

-There is no class-based encapsulation in Zion.
+There is no class-based encapsulation in Cider.
 Encapsulation can be achieved by

 1. using modules to implement Abstract Data Types, exposing only the functions relevant to the creation, use, and lifetime of a type.